AITIS-s-r-o/GuiTask/README.md

 - Running Scripts

 As you can see, multiple tools can occupy the same area, in which case they are tabbed.
 The windowing system allows the user to adjust the layout of each workspace tab.
 For example we can grab one of the inner borders (we call them resize bars) and change the above to the following:

-(Note that there is a small rectangular light purple artifact at the top center of the screenshots, that's not part of the design, that's just a developer's toolbox interface - please ignore that).

 ![Dashboard with 3 workspace tabs - resizing](./img/dashboard-3-tabs-resizing.png)